 - Prior to applying, please ensure that you have additional proposed providers of funding and that your application clearly considers any possible grant from the Foundation in this context.
 We are unlikely to fund 100% of a project cost.

 - The Foundation prioritises applications with evidence of collaboration.

-- Applications must be accompanied by a letter from the requesting organisation's Chief Executive Officer or equivalent person (e.g. Director of Institute, University Vice-Chancellor or Deputy Vice-Chancellor Research) attesting to the value of the application to the organisation.
+- Applications must be accompanied by a letter from the requesting organisation's Chief Executive Officer (for not-for-profits) or the University Vice-Chancellor attesting to the value of the application to the organisation.

 The Ian Potter Foundation can only make grants to organisations with BOTH Deductible Gift Recipient (DGR) Item 1 and Tax Concession Charity (TCC) status.